aau-network-security/riotpot/README.md

 ## 4. Documentation

-The documentation for RIoTPot can be found in [go.pkg.dev](https://pkg.go.dev/), however, sometimes you might be in need to visualize the documentation locally, either because you are developing a part of it, of for any other reason.
+The documentation for RIoTPot can be found in [go.pkg.dev](https://pkg.go.dev/), however, sometimes you might be in need to visualize the documentation locally, either because you are developing a part of it, or for any other reason.

 The most common way of pre-visualizing documentation is by using `godoc`, however, this requires an initial setup of the go project.
 Find more information in the [godoc page](https://pkg.go.dev/golang.org/x/tools/cmd/godoc).